auth0/Auth0.Android/README.md

         //...

         //---> Add the next line
-        manifestPlaceholders = [auth0Domain: "@string/auth0_domain", auth0Scheme: "https"]
+        manifestPlaceholders = [auth0Domain: "@string/com_auth0_domain", auth0Scheme: "https"]
         //<---
     }
     //...
 }
 ```

-It's a good practice to define reusable resources like `@string/auth0_domain` but you can also hard code the value in the file.
-The scheme value can be either `https` or a [custom scheme](#a-note-about-app-deep-linking).
+It's a good practice to define reusable resources like `@string/com_auth0_domain` but you can also hard code the value in the file.
+The scheme value can be either `https` or a custom one.
+Read [this section](#a-note-about-app-deep-linking) to learn more.

 Alternatively, you can declare the `RedirectActivity` in the `AndroidManifest.xml` file with your own **intent-filter** so it overrides the library's default.
 If you do this then the `manifestPlaceholders` don't need to be set as long as the activity contains the `tools:node="replace"` like in the snippet below.